ej0cl6/csmlc/README.md

 - Classifier Chains (CC)
 - Binary Relevance (BR)

-If you find our paper or implementation is useful in your research, please consider citing our paper.
+If you find our paper or implementation is useful in your research, please consider citing our paper for CLEMS and the references below for other algorithms.

     @article{Huang2017clems,
         author    = {Kuan-Hao Huang and